Skip to content

-The Humber’s men’s soccer team snagged its 16th gold medal at the Ontario Colleges Athletic Association (OCAA) finals on Oct.
+The Hawk's path to the Nationals began when it snagged its 16th gold medal at the Ontario Colleges Athletic Association (OCAA) finals on Oct.
 26, beating the Algonquin Wolves 2-0 at Esther Shiner Civic Stadium in North York.

 The team walked onto the field for the final OCAA game after ending the regular season undefeated with a 9-1-0 record and a 35-goal differential.
 They're also ranked number one nationally.